parse-community/docs/_includes/android/objects.md

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the whole `ParseObject` using a `ParseQuery`:
+If you have the `objectId`, which is available once the `ParseObject` been uploaded to the server, you can retrieve the whole `ParseObject` using a `ParseQuery`:

 ```java
 ParseQuery<ParseObject> query = ParseQuery.getQuery("GameScore");